-The front walkway has cracked and settled differentially.
-This was probably caused by inadequate preparation of the soil prior to the placement of the concrete.
-This condition can be repaired by pressure grouting the sunken portion of the walkway or by removing and replacing it.
-Grinding down the raised edges of the concrete will also mitigate the hazard.
+The patio pavers have settled differentially.
+This was probably caused by inadequate preparation of the soil prior to the placement of the masonry.
+This condition can be repaired by removing and replacing them.
 The walkway remains functional despite this condition.
-However, the raised edges of the concrete can be a trip hazard for some people.
+However, the raised edges of the concrete pavers can be a trip hazard for some people.
 Repairs should be made as necessary.